Splinting

 ● To immobilize excessively mobile teeth so that patients can chew more comfortably.

-● To avoid moving of the teeth prior to or during reconstructive procedures TYPES:
+● To avoid moving the teeth prior to or during reconstructive procedures

 - Removable splints